mkenney/docker-phpunit/README.md

 ## Change log

+### 2016-07-12

+I have re-enabled automate Docker Hub, with a small difference.
+Docker builds are no longer triggered by GitHub pushes, instead they are triggered by a deployment script that is executed on successful `travis-ci` builds.
+There may be an issue with API call throttling on the Docker Hub side, if that seems to be happening I'll dig in further.

+Please [let me know](https://github.com/mkenney/docker-phpunit/issues) if you have any problems.

 ### 2016-07-08

-I have created a travis-ci integration that should prevent the issue brought to my attention yesterday.
+I have created a `travis-ci` integration that should prevent the issue brought to my attention yesterday.
 The validation is extremely simple (it just makes sure that phpunit executes successfully).
 I also disabled automated Docker Hub builds and added a build trigger to the travis-ci integration so no bad builds should accidently make it to Docker Hub.

 [Let me know](https://github.com/mkenney/docker-phpunit/issues) if anything unexpected happens or if you uncover any other issues and I will add validation checks to the build.